 Kompany sets his team up in a 3-4-2-2 formation in the low build-up, with the goalkeeper between the center-backs and two fullbacks higher up.
 He uses two dropping strikers and looks to attract opposition players to open up the space in behind for the wingers to exploit.
 The play starts with the center-back passing the ball to the goalkeeper, who can go long towards the attackers or use third-man combinations with the holding midfielders to find the center-backs.

 This structure with two dropping strikers and two high wingers, popularized by Roberto De Zerbi, questions the opposition center-backs, forcing them to make difficult decisions.
 If they push up on the dropping strikers, the space behind them opens up, giving the winger a 1v1 against the fullback.
-However, If they do not push up the strikers, a numerical superiority gets created in the midfield, allowing Burnley to play through the press.
+However, if they do not push up on the strikers, a numerical superiority is created in the midfield, allowing Burnley to play through the press.

 High Build-up